Talpx1/ManiaEvents/.github/ISSUE_TEMPLATE/feature-request.md

 ---

-Please, write your content replacing the hints contained in <angle brackets>.
-In case theres nothing to write or the section does not apply, just write "Nothing" or "Doesn't apply".
+Please, write your content replacing the hints contained in `<angle brackets>`.
+In case theres nothing to write or the section does not apply, just write _"Nothing"_ or _"Doesn't apply"_.
 **Remove this introduction before submitting.**
 Thanks.